magicgh/homework-cpp/Week 7/README.md

 # Week 6
 ## Task 1
 > 1. Define a class called ComponentBase which includes members like length, width, and corresponding interfaces which can set and output the values.
-> 2. Define a class called Window which virtually inherits from ComponentBase and rewrites its interfaces.
+> 2. Define a class called Window which virtually inherits from ComponentBase and overrides its interfaces.
 Also this class must include a member cost and its corresponding functions which can set and output the value.

 **Requirement**: Create a Window instance, and call the set functions and output functions.